 Other Filipinos Relate To This Exploit

 Many commenters agreed with Buendia and commended him for saying something about the issue.
-Some used to consume these reaction videos until they realized there’s no genuine interest in the Filipino culture.
+Some used to consume these reaction videos until they realized there was no genuine interest in the Filipino culture.
 Others stated they’ve grown weary of the monotonous and performative reactions.
 Moreover, the tweet has forced several foreign YouTubers to examine their Pinoy content and attitudes toward it.
 These foreign YouTubers include Finding Tom, Puting Pinoy, and Music Game News.

 But Pinoy Baiting Could Be Beneficial To Filipinos

 Meanwhile, some people disagree with Buendia.
 One of them is YouTuber Kuya Steele.
 He thought suggesting that foreign YouTubers tricking Filipinos into watching their vlogs is insulting the intelligence of Filipinos.
 According to him, it’s terrible to call out foreigners faking their reactions to the tourism-driven country and the local talents.
-For him, real or fake, the Philippines benefit from the publicity the vlogs bring, and it’s up to the rest of the world to make a decision whether they like the Filipino content or not.
+For him, real or fake, the Philippines benefit from the publicity the vlogs bring, and it’s up to the rest of the world to decide whether they like the Filipino content or not.

 Pinoy Baiting Is Real